WallCaster/WallCaster/doc/analisis-report.md

 - As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website

---
-- As an admin I can choose to show different content on different screens

 # 3 - Description de l'écosystème : présentation des éléments avec lesquels le système va devoir s'intégrer, des contraintes à respecter